 - Final Year Project (Undergraduate)

 - Practical Project Management & Professional Development (Undergraduate)

 - Research Methods (Postgraduate)

 - System Analysis & Design with Professional Development (Undergraduate)

-Also, Dr. Mahmud previously taught the following:
+Also, Dr Mahmud has taught the following:

 - Neural Signal Processing, Scientific Computing using MATLAB at Postgraduate level;

-- Developing Windows Applications using Microsoft .NET Platform (C#), Developing Web Applications using Microsoft .NET Platform (ASP.NET & C#), and Web Database Programming using SQL Server 2000 at professional level.
+- Developing Windows Applications using Microsoft .NET Platform (C#), Developing Web Applications using Microsoft .NET Platform (ASP.NET & C#), and Web Database Programming using SQL Server 2000 at a professional level.

-Prior to joining NTU Dr. Mahmud served as:
+Prior to joining NTU Dr Mahmud served as:

 - Senior Postdoctoral Research Fellow at the NeuroChip Lab of Department of Biomedical Sciences, University of Padova, Padova, Italy from 03/2015 to 03/2018.